Kinematics of robotic manipulators - forward kinematics 1

 six axis robot

 In the first tutorial we introduced the six axis robot shown in Fig.1 above, which is our model for kinematic analysis.
 Each link is shaded a different colour.
-We use the physical construction of the robot to draw a kinematic diagram which defines co-ordinate systems (called frames) for each joint.
+We use the physical construction of the robot to draw a kinematic diagram which defines the co-ordinate system (called a frame) for each joint.

 Firstly we define co-ordinates for the base or "real world" frame, shown on Fig.1*.
 This co-ordinate frame is indicated by subscript 0.
 Its origin is at the centre of the top surface of the base plate (shaded grey).
 This is a "right hand" co-ordinate system (check images on-line if you are not familiar with the right-hand rule).
 In the right hand rule counter-clockwise rotation about an axis is designated +ve.

-* Co-ordinates are directly from the CAD model.
+*The co-ordinates shown are those of the CAD model I used as the basis of this tutorial.
 It is more conventional for Z to be the vertical co-ordinate in the base frame.

-Each joint is assigned a co-ordinate frame located somewhere on its axis of rotation.
+Each joint is assigned a co-ordinate frame located at some point on its axis of rotation.
 Co-ordinate frames form the basis of the kinematic diagram and the first task is to fix their position.

 Figs.2 and 3 below show the construction of the robot model in a vertically extended pose with front view on the XY plane, and side view on the YZ plane.
-Red dots show the chosen location of each frame for joints #1 to #6 and TT for the tool tip.
+Red dots show the chosen location of each frame for joints #1 to #6.
+The tool tip at the end face of the final link has the frame designated TT.
 The frame for joint 1 is coincident with the base frame.

 six axis robot

-Fig.4 shows co-ordinate frames in three dimensions for each joint in the vertically extended pose.
-Revolute joints are represented by cylinders .
-The diagram is not drawn to scale for clarity.
+The first stage of the kinematic diagram is shown in Fig.4 below with co-ordinate frames in three dimensions for each joint in the vertically extended pose.
+Revolute joints are represented by cylinders.
+For clarity the diagram is not drawn to scale .
 In this pose, orientations of X, Y and Z axes in each frame are chosen to be identical but this is not essential.
 The origin of a frame can be at any convenient point on the axis of joint rotation and can even be outside the physical joint (as we shall see in the next tutorial).

 Fig.5 below shows link lengths and offsets on the kinematic diagram viewed on the YZ plane which provides a clearer view than the three dimensional diagram in Fig.4.
 Again note that this diagram is not to scale.
-Our convention is one subscript for link length, two for offset.
+Link lengths are denoted by a single subscript and offsets by a twin subscript, for example a1 is the link length between joint #1 and joint #2 and a12 is the offset between these joints.

-The table below lists these dimensions in the robot model (unspecified length units).
+The table below lists dimensions of links and offsets in the robot model (unspecified length units).

 a1 a2 a3 a4 a5 aT a12 a23 a34